-3. If a new inside connection line is drawn between two vectors of connectors dimensioned with (connectorSizing) parameters, a connection between the two vectors is performed and the (connectorSizing) parameter is propagated.
-Other types of inside connections do not lead to an automatic update of a (connectorSizing) parameter.
+1. If a new connection line is drawn between one outside and one inside vector of connectors both dimensioned with (connectorSizing) parameters, a connection between the two vectors is performed and the (connectorSizing) parameter is propagated from connector to component.
+Other types of outside connections do not lead to an automatic update of a (connectorSizing) parameter.
 Example: Assume there is a connector inPorts and a component step1: